 Please note: Applications that do not include a research proposal of approximately 1,000 words (not a copy of the advert), or that do not include the advert reference (e.g. SF19/…) will not be considered.

 Northumbria University takes pride in, and values, the quality and diversity of our staff.
 We welcome applications from all members of the community.
-The University holds an Athena SWAN Bronze award in recognition of our commitment to improving employment practices for the advancement of gender equality and is a member of the Euraxess network, which delivers information and support to professional researchers.
+The University holds an Athena SWAN Bronze award in recognition of our commitment to improving employment practices for the advancement of gender equality.

 Demirbas, D., Wilkinson, L and Bennett, D. (2018) ‘Supplier Relations impact within the UK Automotive Industry’ Benchmarking and International Journal (Accepted: Publication 2019)